 Finally, Autodesk as produced the Autodesk Revit IFC Manual 2018 which helps describe the various options of this open source IFC exporter.
 Give it a read, as it will explain all the options in the exporter.
 It’s a little vague on a few points, but hopefully this article will help clear things up.

 One of the first questions people ask is what’s the difference between the IFC versions that you can choose to export to.

-Officially, the current IFC ISO standard is IFC2X3.
+Most of the industry (at least from my experience in Australia) is still producing IFC2x3.
 However, IFC2X3 lacks many features of IFC4, so in an ideal world we should aim to produce IFC4 IFCs as much as possible.
 However, although Autodesk’s marketing department might tell you otherwise, IFC4 support in Revit is currently quite hit and miss, although from watching the commits, it is slowly improving.
 I would recommend trying to export your project in both IFC2X3 and IFC4.
 If all the geometry is able to be exported in IFC4, then I would use IFC4, because there are ways to set the attributes and data.
 If the geometry itself cannot be exported, but it works in IFC2X3, then you have little choice but to stick with IFC2X3, as geometry representation is not one of those things you can easily control in Revit.

 Fundamental IFC concepts